-A new layout is nearing completion.
+A new layout has been completed.

 As suggested earlier the Elham Valley MRC is developing an 009 chalk quarry layout on a 4' by 3' board.
 This may form one of a number of small layouts on different themes but all using a number of common features and all built in a 4' by 2' space.
 As we develop and commit to the ideas we will let people know.